Bismuth208/Firecore/README.md

 > TFT LCD: *ST7735* 160x128.

 Whole game writed on C (maybe somewhere can be a tiny of C++, but not for a long time...).
-At current moment game consume 22,620 bytes ROM and 659 RAM.
+At current moment game consume 25,078 bytes ROM and 672 RAM and 2 bytes of EEPROM;

 [To see how does it work check this link](https://www.youtube.com/channel/UCDXVQ9ZfQl8Ddeu_3qiwSiA "My YouTube channel")
 ***